Geonovum/KP-APIs/API-strategie-modules/batching/endpoints.md

 # Batch endpoints

-As described in the [[ADR]], there is a distinction between singular and collection resources.
-When applying batch operations, the request and response characteristics are different.
+Batch endpoints provide a standardized way to retrieve multiple resources in a single operation.
+They are designed to reduce the number of network round-trips and to mitigate the N+1 problem, where a client would otherwise need to issue many separate requests for related resources.
+Batch endpoints are exposed per collection and follow a uniform request and response format, ensuring predictable behavior across APIs.

 ## Endpoint path